Competitiveness Compass

 EU Competitiveness Council Thought Exchange on 2026 Internal Market and Competitiveness Report and Enforcement Agenda

-EU Member States are calling for a more robust internal market enforcement agenda following the Commission’s 2026 Competitiveness Report.
-Businesses should anticipate heightened regulatory scrutiny and potential new measures to harmonize compliance and remove cross-border trade barriers.
+EU Member States are pushing for a more robust and transparent internal market enforcement agenda following the Commission’s 2026 Competitiveness Report.
+This signals a shift toward stricter market surveillance and harmonized compliance measures to address persistent cross-border trade barriers.

 open.overheid.nlEuropean UnionEuropean UnionNetherlandsNetherlands